lance-hardy/100-days-of-code/log.md

 **Thoughts:** This is a good evolution for this starting project.

 **Link(s) to work**: Wait for more significant changes.
 Progress in this log.

+### Day 3: April 3, 2025

+**Today's Progress**: Working on resume versions led to an important conclusion.
+I am learning Terraform and need to be able to illustrate that on resumes and in interviews.
+Best way to do that is to create infrastructure in my AWS account and push projects to github.
+Cool.
+So today I:

+- created aliases for my client and personal AWS credentials so I don't accidentally create a bunch of infrastructure in a client's AWS account (that would be bad!)
+- selected a Terraform project to do: create an S3 bucket website for a domain I own in Route53
+- created the Terraform config file for this and began testing with 'terraform plan'

+**Thoughts:** This is pretty cool stuff.
+Looking forward to digging in more tomorrow.

+**Link(s) to work**: Wait for more significant changes.
+Progress in this log.